EsotericSoftware/spine-runtimes/spine-cpp/README.md

 ## Setup

 1. Download the Spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it as a zip via the download button above.
-1. Open the `spine-c.sln` Visual C++ 2010 Express project file.
-For other IDEs, you will need to create a new project and import the source.
+2. Create a new project and import the source.

-Alternatively, the contents of the `spine-c/spine-c/src` and `spine-c/spine-c/include` directories can be copied into your project.
-Be sure your header search is configured to find the contents of the `spine-c/spine-c/include` directory.
+Alternatively, the contents of the `spine-cpp/spine-cpp/src` and `spine-cpp/spine-cpp/include` directories can be copied into your project.
+Be sure your header search is configured to find the contents of the `spine-cpp/spine-cpp/include` directory.
 Note that the includes use `spine/Xxx.h`, so the `spine` directory cannot be omitted when copying the files.

-If `SPINE_SHORT_NAMES` is defined, the `sp` prefix for all structs and functions is optional.
-Only use this if the spine-cpp names won't cause a conflict.

 ## Extension

-Extending spine-cpp requires implementing three methods:
+Extending spine-cpp requires implementing both the SpineExtension class (which has a handy default instance) and the TextureLoader class:

-- `_spAtlasPage_createTexture` Loads a texture and stores it and its size in the `void* rendererObject`, `width` and `height` fields of an `spAtlasPage` struct.
-- `_spAtlasPage_disposeTexture` Disposes of a texture loaded with `_spAtlasPage_createTexture`.
-- `_spUtil_readFile` Reads a file.
-If this doesn't need to be customized, `_readFile` is provided which reads a file using `fopen`.

-With these implemented, the spine-cpp API can then be used to load Spine animation data.
-Rendering is done by enumerating the slots for a skeleton and rendering the attachment for each slot.
-Each attachment has a `rendererObject` field that is set when the attachment is loaded.

-For example, `AtlasAttachmentLoader` is typically used to load attachments when using a Spine texture atlas.
-When `AtlasAttachmentLoader` loads a `RegionAttachment`, the attachment's `void* rendererObject` is set to an `AtlasRegion`.
-Rendering code can then obtain the `AtlasRegion` from the attachment, get the `AtlasPage` it belongs to, and get the page's `void* rendererObject`.
-This is the renderer specific texture object set by `_spAtlasPage_createTexture`.
-Attachment loading can be [customized](http://esotericsoftware.com/spine-using-runtimes/#attachmentloader) if not using `AtlasAttachmentLoader` or to provider different renderer specific data.

-[spine-sfml](../spine-sfml/src/spine/spine-sfml.cpp#L39) serves as a simple example of extending spine-c.

-spine-cpp uses an OOP style of programming where each "class" is made up of a struct and a number of functions prefixed with the struct name.
-More detals about how this works are available in [extension.h](spine-c/include/spine/extension.h#L2).
-This mechanism allows you to provide your own implementations for `spAttachmentLoader`, `spAttachment` and `spTimeline`, if necessary.
+Spine::SpineExtension::setInstance(Spine::DefaultSpineExtension::getInstance());

+class MyTextureLoader : public TextureLoader
+{
+  virtual void load(AtlasPage& page, std::string path) { // TODO }

+  virtual void unload(void* texture) { // TODO }
+};

 ## Runtimes extending spine-cpp